How With Decision Made The Travel Process Can Continue

 The border between Pakistan and China didn’t officially open until May so I would have had to wait until then.
 My mind does wander to adventure in the northern mountains of Pakistan and I was invited to visit friends there but then I thought ‘on what budget?’.

 I even looked into travel in Afghanistan because I know that a lot of media is overhyped and different to the actual situation.
-However, through another Couchsurfing host I met a guy who lived in Kabul for 2 years and he said that to go overland to Kabul would have been very dangerous.
+However, through another Couchsurfing host I met, a guy who lived in Kabul for 2 years, he told me that to go overland to Kabul would have been very dangerous.
 He had written a book on Afghanistan and was very knowledgeable on the place.
 Through the Thorn Tree Forum I found the author of the Afghanistan lonely planet guidebook and was able to ask him.
 Through another cycling friend I was put in contact with Jerome Starkey, a journalist in Kabul who gave me further information and came to the conclusion it was too dangerous and anyway impossible to get the permit.

 I looked into travel through Tibet which sounded wonderful.
 I have always wanted to go there and read stories of people cycling through.
-However, that was a few year ago when the situation was different.
-With the tensions with China at the moment and the Dalai Lama’s birthday happening China decided to close Tibet to foreigners from Nepal until the end of April.
+However, that was a few years ago when the situation was different.
+With the tensions with China at the moment and the Dalai Lama’s birthday happening, China decided to close Tibet to foreigners from Nepal until the end of April.

 I am extremely happy to have travelled to India and the whole experience has been invaluable and changed me as a person.
 I embarked on the adventure with as much information as possible about future travel plans, a positive spirit, spontaneity and hunger to continue to learn about myself and the world.

 I flew out the next morning.
-My wonderful couchsurfing hosts Navneet and Priya were sad that I was suddenly leaving so soon and it was very sad to leave them as they had become friends.
-We celebrated by consuming the most delicious Keralan fish curry feast I’ve even eaten - I can still taste it now (my my…).
+My wonderful Couchsurfing hosts Navneet and Priya were sad that I was suddenly leaving so soon.
+It was very sad to leave them as they had become friends.
+We celebrated by consuming the most delicious Keralan fish curry feast I’ve even eaten.

 On the aircraft, the gentleman sitting on my left was an Afghan man who had left Afghanistan 10 years ago to live and work in Germany with his family.
 I chatted to him about my plans and he was very friendly.
 He wished that the problems could be sorted out and his country could be in peace again.